rails-api/active_model_serializers/docs/general/rendering.md

 The resource root is derived from the class name of the resource being serialized. e.g. `UserPostSerializer.new(UserPost.new)` will be serialized with the root `user_post` or `user_posts` according the adapter collection pluralization rules.

-Specify the root by passing it as an argument to `render`.
+When using the JSON adapter in your initializer (ActiveModelSerializers.config.adapter = :json), you can specify the root by passing it as an argument to `render`.
 For example:

 ```ruby
   render json: @user_post, root: "admin_post", adapter: :json